Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 Influence against the chosen Intimacy to be Unacceptable Influence.

 Only one Intimacy may be reinforced at a time through this method.

-### Righteous Lion Defense

-**Cost: --**
-**Type:** Permanent
-**Mins:** Integrity 5

-The Exalt becomes one with their own Intimacies, and instinctively knows when people are attempting to lead the Solar to take action against them, no matter how sweet their words or naive their intention may be.

-Additionally, if the Solar ever finds themselves in an impossible situation where they would have to betray one of their Intimacies, they may spend a Strife Point, and they will find a new, seemingly impossible path that they will be able to successfully pursue.

 Leadership
 ----------